All of our instructors are certified. What does this mean to you?

 Her background in break-dancing, mermaiding, and an active lifestyle adds a unique touch to her class.
 She teaches from an authentic heart and, if for one perfect moment, she could inspire someone through her yoga love, that is worth everything.
 She is always amazed in her own practice at the transformations within herself which keep her humble and makes for an enthusiastic, warm teacher.
 She believes that there is one light, one love and will continue to share her yoga ways to the whole world with her heart shining out, through, over and beyond.
 We are all one in Mya's class!

 Kendra Ryan began practicing yoga in 1999 as a way to relax from her job in the Navy.
-She facilitated classes onboard ships for many years and then received her training at Salt Spring Center of Yoga in 2009.
+She facilitated classes onboard ships for many years and then received her formal training at Salt Spring Center of Yoga in 2009.
 Afterward, she continued to teach aboard research ships and on a cross-continent bicycle trip.
 Kendra loves the mental, emotional, and physical benefits that yoga brings into peoples’ lives.
-Her continued training focuses on yoga as one method of healing wounded warriors and as a technique to use in pregnancy and labor.
-When not practicing, Kendra is either in the mountains with her family, working on her PhD, or serving in the Navy.
+Her continued training focuses on yoga as one method of healing wounded warriors, Yoga for First Responders®, Calming Kids® and as a technique to use in pregnancy and labor.
+When not practicing, Kendra is in the mountains with her family.

 Nancy Collinet graduated (November, 2015) from Full Circle Yoga in Longmont, CO with a 200 hour yoga teacher training certificate.
 After being a Sign Language Interpreter for almost 20 years she felt that it was time to learn more about yoga which was always present in her life.
 Nancy enjoys learning about all things yoga, especially the therapeutic aspects such as relieving the everyday aches and pains associated with living a full life.